grislyeye/three-meet/pages/combat/attacks.md

  2. Make a [Check](pages/rules/rolling/checks.md)
  3. Add your [Proficiency](pages/rules/proficiency.md) if you are proficient with the attack
  4. The difficulty is the opponent's **Defence**
- 5. If you hit, roll for damage
+ 5. If you hit, roll for damage and take that from the target's [Stamina](pages/combat/stamina)

 ### Describing Attacks